GraphLite-AI/GraphLite/CONTRIBUTING.md

 ## Code of Conduct

-This project adheres to a Code of Conduct that all contributors are expected to follow.
-By participating, you are expected to uphold this code.
-Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) before contributing.

-### Our Standards
+All contributors are expected to follow these standards:

 - **Treat everyone with respect** - We're building this together
 - **Be constructive in feedback** - Focus on improvements, not criticism